eddiedunn/prp_compiler/agent_capabilities/tools/development/prime-core.md

 ---
-name: "Prime Core"
+name: "Prime Core Context"
-description: "Prime Context for Claude Code"
+description: "Prime Claude Code's context with core knowledge about the project by reading key files and explaining the project structure, purpose, and goals."
-arguments: []
+arguments: ""
 keywords:
+  - context
+  - prime
+  - project overview
-  - placeholder
+  - onboarding
 ---

 > Command for priming Claude Code with core knowledge about your project